 Essential daily experiences

-Lunches, doctor's appointments, shopping, school and more have become virtual and integrated into home life almost overnight.
+Lunches, doctor's appointments, shopping, school and more became virtual and integrated into home life almost overnight.

 Healthcare workers provided assistance through video link.
 Banks make regular calls with customers.